Meera Khanna: Career

-Meera lead a global alliance called “The Last Woman First.”
+Khanna lead a global alliance called "The Last Woman First".
 She is the co-founder of Every Woman Coalition, and Director of the South Asian Network for Widows’ Empowerment in Development.
 She is a trustee of Navdanya, an advisor at the War Widows Association, and a member of the Civil Society Advisory Group under UN Women, India.
 She has served as a consultant to the Government of India’s High Level Committee on the Status of Women, and was a member of two Expert Committees on Widows, constituted by the National Commission for Women and the Supreme Court of India.

-Meera was also the Founder-Trustee of Women's Initiative for Peace in South Asia, through which she led a Women's Delegation to Pakistan and coordinated the South Asian Women Writers and a Creative Workshop that involved an exhibition by South Asian women photographers, as well as South Asian theater festival, Imaging Peace.
+Khanna was also the Founder-Trustee of Women's Initiative for Peace in South Asia, through which she led a Women's Delegation to Pakistan and coordinated the South Asian Women Writers and a Creative Workshop that involved an exhibition by South Asian women photographers, as well as South Asian theater festival, Imaging Peace.

-Meera also drafted the Resolution on Widows for UN Action, which was presented to the first Under Secretary General and Executive Director of UN Women, Michelle Bachelet.
+Khanna also drafted the Resolution on Widows for UN Action, which was presented to the first Under Secretary General and Executive Director of UN Women, Michelle Bachelet.
 That resolution was supported by more than 80 organizations across the world.
-Meera was a speaker at the UN Human Rights Council 42nd session (09/20/2019) as part of the Widows in Crisis and Conflict Panel.
-Meera also co-edited "Mantras for Positive Ageing" with Dr V Mohini Giri.
-The book carries a foreword by His Holiness The Dalai Lama.
+Khanna was a speaker at the UN Human Rights Council 42nd session (09/20/2019) as part of the Widows in Crisis and Conflict Panel.
+Khanna also co-edited "Mantras for Positive Ageing" with Dr V Mohini Giri.
+The book carries a foreword by the Dalai Lama.